 On the night Melina Mora, a free-spirited woman both proud and kind, was murdered, she was seen with a young man of Gabriel Soto’s description.
 Two strands of her hair were found in his bedroom.
 Sandy Grunwald, a young prosecutor whose political ambitions depend on securing a conviction, finds herself pitted against Jordan Whipple, a preening public defender armed with a freshly discovered, dynamite piece of evidence on the eve of the trial—if the Honorable Darla Tackett will admit it.

 What Sandy, Jordan, and Judge Tackett all know, however, is that the criminal justice system is complicated, and everyone has a story—especially the jury.
 And it’s their experiences, biases, and beliefs that will ultimately shape the verdict.

 With striking originality and expert storytelling, Robin Peguero’s debut novel explores the prejudice that hangs over every trial in America.
 You’ve never read a legal thriller quite like this.
 There’s never been a thriller writer quite like Peguero.
 And you will not be able to predict how it all ends.

-From Tom Segura, the massively successful stand-up comedian and co-host of chart-topping podcasts “2 Bears 1 Cave” and “Your Mom’s House,” hilarious real-life stories of parenting, celebrity encounters, youthful mistakes, misanthropy, and so much more.
+From a massively successful stand-up comedian and co-host of chart-topping podcasts “2 Bears 1 Cave” and “Your Mom’s House,” hilarious real-life stories of parenting, celebrity encounters, youthful mistakes, misanthropy, and so much more.

 Tom Segura is known for his twisted takes and irreverent comedic voice.
 But after a few years of crazy tours and churning out podcasts weekly, all while parenting two young children, he desperately needs a second to himself.
 It’s not that he hates his friends and family — he’s not a monster — he’s just beat, which is why his son’s (ruthless) first full sentence, “I’d like to play alone, please,” has since become his mantra.